MrUrq/SurrogateModelOptim.jl/docs/src/options.md

 degrees of freedom which can lead to overfitting when the number of sample points is small.
 The performance when using `variable_kernel_width = true` can suffer initially when the number of samples is small but the overall convergence tends to be better.
 The recommendation is to leave the option `true` at all times.

-It can be worth experimenting with adding a few samples where `variable_kernel_width = false` early in the optimization to increase the convergence speed.
+The number of hyperparameters to optimise increases with the number of points as `2N` when `variable_kernel_width` is set to `true`.
+To increase convergence speed of the hyperparameter optimisation, a few initial iterations can be performed in the constrained space (as if `variable_kernel_width=false`) to seed the full unconstrained optimisation.
+This can increase convergence speed and is particularly useful when optimising using few `rbf_opt_gens`. `constrained_seed_gens` controls the number of iterations to perform in the constrained space for seeding.
+It is recommended to use this as the convergence rate tends to increase.

 Radial Basis Function interpolation is as the name suggests, radial in space.
 This can create problems when vastly differing input to output dimensions are used such as in the